-In this workflow, an architectural column family is created which represents a ‘real’ Revit room.
-It contains various instance parameters including the width and length.
-This allows users to easily flex the family without fear of the room ‘breaking’ due to a missing wall.
-Hence, it is a quick and dirty spatial planning tool before we proceed to substituting these families for real Revit rooms and walls.
+When spatial planning, some practices prefer to use proxy Revit elements to speed up the design iteration process.
+For example, this methodology for the early stages of healthcare projects where the schedule of accommodation is critical.
+In this workflow, an architectural column family is created, which represents a Revit room.
+It contains various instance parameters, including the width and length.
+This workflow allows users to easily flex the family without fear of the room ‘breaking’ due to a missing wall.
+Hence, it is a quick and dirty spatial planning tool before we proceed to substitute these families for real Revit rooms and walls.

 The custom node first calculates the existing rotation of the family.
-Known as ‘Facing orientation‘, the rotation is actually expressed as a vector within the Revit API.
-If you simply try to rotate the family 90 degrees using the ‘FamilyInstance.SetRotation’ node, it will override the facing orientation rather than adding 90 degrees to the existing rotation.
+Known as ‘Facing orientation‘, the rotation is expressed as a vector within the Revit API.
+If you try to rotate the family 90 degrees using the ‘FamilyInstance.SetRotation’ node, it will override the facing orientation rather than adding 90 degrees to the existing rotation.

 Therefore, we need to use the ‘Vector.AngleAboutAxis’ node to compare the existing facing orientation to the Y-axis to calculate the existing rotation in degrees.
 Once calculated, we can set the rotation to equal the existing rotation plus 90 degrees.
 After that, it is just a matter of swapping the width and length values.